LieberInstitute/smoking-nicotine-mouse/README.md

 ## Study design

-36 pregnant mice and 35 not pregnant female adults were administered nicotine (n=12), exposed to cigarette smoke (n=24) or controls (n=35) and RNA sequecing experiments were performed on frontal cortices of all the resultant 137 P0 pups and on frontal cortices (n=47) and blood (n=24) from the 71 adults, totaling 208 samples.
-Of the total pup samples, 19 were born to mice that were administered nicotine, 46 to mice exposed to smoking and the remainig 72 to control mice.
+36 pregnant mice and 35 not pregnant female adults were administered nicotine (n=12), exposed to cigarette smoke (n=24) or controls (n=35) and RNA sequencing experiments were performed on frontal cortices of all the resultant 137 P0 pups and on frontal cortices (n=47) and blood (n=24) from the 71 adults, totaling 208 samples.
+Of the total pup samples, 19 were born to mice that were administered nicotine, 46 to mice exposed to smoking and the remaining 72 to control mice.

 <img src="https://s3.us-west-2.amazonaws.com/secure.notion-static.com/618bb981-d4c7-4caa-8a1c-5af4cc0cfb83/Untitled.png?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Content-Sha256=UNSIGNED-PAYLOAD&X-Amz-Credential=AKIAT73L2G45EIPT3X45%2F20230131%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20230131T012754Z&X-Amz-Expires=86400&X-Amz-Signature=ee963a83bf64bc83fdd1ee01bf22428c0d0ef8d47e1dfb1a01e78f9bf31be85e&X-Amz-SignedHeaders=host&response-content-disposition=filename%3D%22Untitled.png%22&x-id=GetObject" width="600px" align="center" />